 Students by Grade

-The diversity score of Joy Elementary School is 0.72, which is more than the diversity score at state average of 0.71.
+The diversity score of Joy Elementary School is 0.71, which is equal to the diversity score at state average of 0.71.
 The school's diversity has stayed relatively flat over five school years.

 State Level (AK)

 #286 out of 443 schools

 Math Test Scores (% Proficient)